OJ/gobuster/README.md

 ## Building From Source

-Since this tool is written in [Go](https://golang.org/) you need to install the Go language/compiler/etc. Full details of installation and set up can be found [on the Go language website](https://golang.org/doc/install).
-Once installed you have two options.
+Since this tool is written in [Go](https://golang.org/) you need to install the Go language/compiler/etc. Follow the installation instructions [here](https://golang.org/doc/install).
+Once installed execute the below lines:

 ### Compiling